AdriLighting/ADRIIOT/README.md

    * Temp
    * Soil moisture
 * HTTP Server for Web User Interface
-    * dasboard interface for controll the devices
+    * dasboard interface for devices controll and satte
     * Websockets-based communication between the device and the browser
 * Telnet support
     * Shows debug info and allows to run terminal commands